kgisl/pythonFDP/manual/lab12a-kgashok.py.md

 2. Read the instructions file
 3. Ask your mentor plenty of questions
 4. Modify the basic Python files to solve the problem statement
+5. Incorporate whatever exception handling code that would be appropriate.

 ## Problem Statement